 This post may contain affiliate links.
 That means that I may receive a commission at no cost to you if you choose to use the links provided.
 Thank you for your continued support of this site.

-The watermelon is a large, refreshing fruit popular as a snack or desert.
+The watermelon is a large, refreshing fruit popular as a snack or dessert.
 Usually, the seeds within the watermelon are discarded while eating it.
 However, an excellent oil can be derived from the seemingly useless seeds.

 Watermelons are commonly found in West Africa where it is used in cooking.
 It is aka as ootanga or kalahari oil.
 Back home, we use the seeds in a local dish known as egusi, which is prepared with red palm oil.

 Watermelon oil is obtained from the watermelon seeds, which are dried then pressed to extract the oil.
 The end result is a non-greasy, non-comedogenic oil, which is excellent for hair and oily skin.
-It also has a high concentration of unsaturated fatty acids, as well as essential vitamins like niacin, thiamine and iron.
+It also has a high concentration of unsaturated fatty acids, as well as essential vitamins like niacin, thiamine, and iron.
 The oil is thick and has a mild aroma.
 Watermelon oil also has a long shelf life.

 Despite its great benefits, it’s not very common in hair care and is overshadowed by its more popular counterparts like coconut oil, castor oil, almond oil, grapeseed oil, emu oil and a host of others.

 You will need your favourite deep conditioner, watermelon oil, and vitamin E oil.

 - Mix enough conditioner with 2 tablespoons of watermelon oil and 5 – 10 drops of vitamin E oil.